-MOSTLY BASIC: APPLICATIONS FOR YOUR APPLE II, MOSTLY BASIC: APPLICATIONS FOR YOUR APPLE II, BOOK 1-by Howard Berenbon.
-This book provides you with 28 ready-to-use.
-BASIC language programs which have been completely tested and debugged for use on your Apple II.
+MOSTLY BASIC: APPLICATIONS FOR YOUR APPLE II, BOOK 1-by Howard Berenbon.
+This book provides you with 28 ready-to-use, BASIC language programs which have been completely tested and debugged for use on your Apple II.
 Includes a telephone dialer, digital stop watch, spelling test, a house buying guide, a gas mileage calculator, and many others useful to businessmen, hobbyists, scientists, and computer enthusiasts.
 BK1251 \$12.95

 MOSTLY BASIC: APPLICATIONS FOR YOUR APPLE II, BOOK 2-by Howard Berenbon.
-A second gold mine of fascinating BASIC programs, including two dungeons that test your math and history abilities and another one that's strictly for fun, eleven household programs, a monthly savings plan and six more on money or investment, two that test your level of ESP, and more-32 in all!
+A second gold mine of fascinating BASIC programs, including two dungeons that test your math and history abilities and another one that's strictly for fun, eleven household programs, a monthly savings plan and six more on money or investment, two that test your level of ESP, and more- 32 in all!
 Excellent for beginning or advanced computerists.
-BK1252 St.1295 puterists.
 BK1252 \$12.95

 KIDS AND THE APPLE-by Edward H. Carlson.
 Whether you are a kid, a parent, or a teacher, this book is something unique.
 It starts with the bare bones introduction to programming, leads quickly to more interesting programs, and gives anyone who uses it a complete knowledge of Applesoft BASIC.
-Lively illustrations, notes to parents and teachers and questions for the reader or a prinched throughout the hose instructions, notes to parents and teachers and questions for the reader are sprinkled throughout the book.
+Lively illustrations, notes to parents and teachers and questions for the reader are sprinkled throughout the book.
 While this guide is aimed at 8-16 year olds, adults will find it equally attractive as a beginning book for use the Apple personal computer!
 BK1253 \$19.95

-For Toll Free Ordering Call 1-800-258-5473
+For Toll Free Ordering Call 1-800-258-5473 this magazine or itemize your order on a separate piece of paper and mail to inCider Book Department • Peterborough NH

-\Use the order card in this magazine or itemize your order on a separate piece of paper and mail to inCider Book Department • Peterborough NH 03458.
+Use the order card in this magazine or itemize your order on a separate piece of paper and mail to inCider Book Department • Peterborough NH 03458.
 Be sure to include check or detailed credit card information.
 No C.O.D. orders accepted.
 All orders add \$1.50 for the first book, \$1.00 each additional book for U.S. and foreign surface. \$10.00 per book foreign airmail.
 Please allow 4-6 weeks for delivery.
 Questions regarding your order?
 Please write to Customer Service at the above address.